-Composer is a widely used tool for dependency management when utilizing third-party libraries.
+Composer is a widely-used tool for dependency management when utilizing third-party libraries.
 The Joomla!
-Project introduced Composer into Joomla 3.4 to easily manage library dependencies in both core and extensions.
-Composer now a stable product widely used in the PHP community to update libraries that are registered and listed at https://Packagist.org, which serves as a directory of available download packages including the Joomla!
+Project introduced Composer into Joomla 3.4 to easily manage library dependencies in both the core and extensions.
+Composer is now a stable product widely used in the PHP community to update libraries that are registered and listed at Packagist, which serves as a directory of available download packages including the Joomla!
 Framework packages.
 In this document you'll find out how the CMS is using Composer and how to update the libraries it loads.
-Learn more about Composer by visiting https://GetComposer.org.
+Learn more about Composer at the their website.

 The Composer files are located in

 No You should never edit any files imported with Composer (including the Joomla!
 Framework packages).
 These are third-party libraries and, similar to all core files, should be enhanced by submitting pull requests on the respective project or extended and overridden in the same manner as any other core functionality.

 Each are hosted in a separate repository.
 You can find them by going to the Joomla Framework website and searching for the appropriate package.

 Get Composer from their Download page and run

 composer update --no-dev